Incentive-Aware Federated Averaging with Performance Guarantees under Strategic Participation: APPENDIX

-\fy{In the analysis of the convex setting, we will utilize the following definition.} \begin{definition} For a function $f$ and any arbitrary points $x$ and $y$, the associated Bregman divergence is defined by $ D_f(x, y) \triangleq f(x) - f(y) - \nabla f(y)^\top(x - y).$ \end{definition}
+\fm{In this section, we extend our analysis to the case where the local loss functions are convex.
+This setting allows for convergence to the optimal solution rather than just stationary points.}\\ \fy{In the analysis of the convex setting, we will utilize the following definition.} \begin{definition} For a function $f$ and any arbitrary points $x$ and $y$, the associated Bregman divergence is defined by $ D_f(x, y) \triangleq f(x) - f(y) - \nabla f(y)^\top(x - y).$ \end{definition}

 \begin{lemma}[BGD in convex setting] \fy{Let Assumptions~\ref{assum:game} and~\ref{assum:c} hold.
 Then, for all $x \in \mathbb{R}^n$, we have $ \tfrac{1}{m}\textstyle\sum_{i=1}^m \|\nabla f_i(x)\|^2 \leq G^2 + 2LB^2\left(f(x) - f^*\right),$ where $G^2 := 2L(f^* - \tfrac{1}{m}\textstyle\sum_{i=1}^m f_i^*) + \textstyle 2L\left(\max_{i \in [m]}\left|\tfrac{1}{mp_i^*}-1\right|\right)f^*$ and $B^2 := 1 + \max_{i \in [m]}\left|\tfrac{1}{mp_i^*}-1\right|$.} \end{lemma}